These things are always subject to debate, so this is just a general guide.

 Ours is the last generation of people that has and will have any conscious memory of a pre-Internet world, a pre-ubiquitously connected world, a world where phone calls between cities cost extra and were metered by the minute, and of the Soviet Union as an empire that displayed a threatening posture.
 We did incubate the first wave of the Internet era, the first wave of the Dot-Com boom.
 Otherwise, we’ll be telling our grandchildren horror stories about what it was like to look up a topic before Wikipedia, and showing them what Web 1.0 era webpages looked like, in much the same sense that mothers take and show bare butt photos of their infants.

-Like I wrote above, no Presidents, yet, and the only three serious Gen X candidates have been the two Cubans and one Indian, Ted Cruz, Marco Rubio, and Bobby Jindal, who are largely only running “ahead of schedule” because of their race/ethnic status.
+Like I wrote above, no Presidents, yet, and the only four serious Gen X candidates this year were the two Cubans (Cruz, Rubio), the Indian (Jindal), and Scott Walker.
+Not much to write home about, n’est pas?
 Unfortunately, for a lot of reasons, Boomer dominance over serious institutions is even more locked down than any previous generation’s nexus of control, so this (along with our waiting in line for the next great video game or video game system release) has hindered Gen Xers’ ability to position ourselves for serious political power, at least temporarily.
 Or, it may be the case that, like the Silents, our influence will be way more cultural than political, and that alternating generations will alternate between being politically consequential and culturally consequential.
 I would not be surprised if the final Boomer President is succeeded by the first Millennial President, and there is never a President from my generation.
 Like I wrote above, that’s how it was with the Silents.

 It will be said and written about many of us, at the time of our deaths, that our bodies were found lifeless and face down in a comic book.

 Ages in 2015: 15-33